noaione/yuusha-shoukan-ln/sources/v04/afterword.md

 a cute fluff-ball, so she holds the position of a mascot.

-The second one is Archlesia Empire’s Emperor, Chris, bringing about with her an unexpected fanservice.
-Rather, the 4th Volume got the first fanservice in the series huh.
+The second one is Archlesia Empire’s Emperor, Chris, bringing about with her an unexpected fan service.
+Rather, the 4th Volume got the first fan service in the series huh.
 For a Light Novel, I suppose it was rather rare.

 Next, there’s Illness, Albert Duchy’s Maid, and at the same time, one of the